 By transitioning to an API-based approach to integration, Fenix is able to connect business processes, services, content and data to colleagues, customers and developers, in an easy and secure way.
 It will provide common definitions of data across the business and a reusable set of services rather than messy point-to-point integration.

 Some of the benefits that APIs will provide include:

-- Modularity that is designed around the business not systems to enable speed and reused
+- Modularity that is designed around the business to enable speed and reusability

 - Loose coupling to break the dependency within and between systems